 What Causes Low Blood Pressure?

-Hypotension is another name for low pressure - having blood pressure lower than 120/80mmHg
+Hypotension is another name for low pressure - having blood pressure lower than normal (120/80mmHg)

-Your blood pressure naturally drops at various times, but lower blood pressure over a long time can be cause by underlying health conditions
+Your blood pressure naturally drops at various times, but lower blood pressure over a long time can be caused by underlying health conditions

 Low blood pressure can also be caused by some medications or as a natural result of getting older